-Arthur W. Bromage (1904-1979), the school's longest serving faculty member, had been at the center circle of the Ford School community for five decades.
+Arthur W. Bromage (1904-1979), the school's longest-serving faculty member, had been at the center circle of the Ford School community for five decades.
 Alumni and friends established a small fund in his honor just after his retirement, and set out to do more after his passing in 1979.
 With gifts from the Michigan Municipal League, the International City Managers Association, and the Earhart Foundation, they awarded Arthur W. Bromage Fellowships and Internships to a small group of students, and began to reach out to alumni and friends to contribute to an endowed fund that would honor his legacy far into the future.

 Together, 250 donors along with institutional investments have contributed $383,000 to the Bromage Fund.
 From the beginning, the University of Michigan invested those funds carefully, as it does all endowed funds, and provided the Ford School with a small percentage of the value each year for Bromage Fellows and Interns.
 Today, thirty-seven years since its launch, the Arthur W. and Mary C. Bromage Fund is valued at $1.3 million.

 In the last decade, this endowment has provided $631,532 to more than 100 of the Ford School's talented students.
-Last year alone, $74,000 from the Bromage Fund supported five fellowships and nine internships.

 My presence at the University of Michigan would not be possible without financial assistance from the Bromage Fund.
-The Ford School offers me the chance to supplement my classroom knowledge with a more macro level view of how we can best improve our public education system.
+The Ford School offers me the chance to supplement my classroom knowledge with a more macro-level view of how we can best improve our public education system.

-Bromage Fund fellowship recipient
+Lauren Burdette (MPP '15), Bromage Fund fellowship recipient

-Bromage Fund internship support recipient
+Caroline Meehan (MPP '13), Bromage Fund internship support recipient